Oguzozcn/Google-DataAnalytics-Capstone1/README.md

 # Data Source
 The data used would cover rider information spanning a one-year period from August 2021 to July 2022.
 The data used is 12 months covered information and whole 2022 year (Jan 2022 - Dec 2022).
 Every months data is stored in .csv file.
+The data has been made available by
+Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement)